saucelabs/elemental-next/frontend/docs/non-updated-tips/12-opt-out-of-ab-tests/javascript.md

 ---
 title: "How To Opt-out of A/B Tests"
+id: '12-opt-out-of-ab-tests-javascript'
-slug: "12-opt-out-of-ab-tests"
+slug: "javascript/"
 number: 12
 publish_date: 2019-08-09
+last_update:
+  date: 2023-03-09
 tags:
   - "ab tests"
   - "optimizely"
   - "opt-out"
 level: 2
 category: "testing"
+language: javascript
 ---

-## The Problem
+## Intro

 Occasionally when running tests you may see unexpected behavior due to [A/B testing (a.k.a. split testing)](http://en.wikipedia.org/wiki/A/B_testing) of the application you're working with.

 In order to keep your tests running without issue we need a clean way to opt-out of these split tests.

-## A quick primer on A/B testing
+## Use Case

-Split testing is a simple way to experiment with an application's features to see which changes lead to higher user engagement.
+Split testing is a straightforward way to experiment with an application's features to see which changes lead to higher user engagement.

 A simple example would be testing variations of an e-mail landing page to see if more people sign up.
 In such a split test there would be the control (how the application looks and behaves now) and variants (e.g., 2 or 3 changes that could include changing text or images on the page, element positioning, color of the submit button, etc).